hgati/auto-currency-switcher/README.md

 Auto Currency extension tracks visitor's IP address and automatically changes the store currency to the visitor's location currency.
 Visitor can switch to his/her desired currency at any time.

-This extension uses `Webnet77's Ip2Country` IP Address databases for IP Address lookup.
+This extension uses `Nginx GeoIP2` databases for IP Address lookup.

 ## Prerequisite ##